How Much Does Hair Dyeing Cost?

 At Home

-Dyeing your hair blue at home is simple, especially if you are not looking to bleach it first.
-There are lots of permanent, semi-permanent, and temporary blue hair dyes on the market ranging from $7-28.
+Dyeing your hair blue at home is simple, especially if you don’t plan to bleach it first.

-If you decide to bleach your hair first, you’ll need to buy a bleaching kit for about $9-40, and then put the blue dye over it.
+If you decide to bleach your hair first, you’ll need to purchase a bleaching kit for approximately $9-40, and then apply the blue dye over it

 Total at-home cost: $7-68